Here are some great tips for writing IWD speeches and presentations

 Consider using a powerful and engaging IWD video to set some context for a speech and presentation.

 Some engaging angles to elaborate upon may on include:

 - Many societies have moved on from women having to succeed in a man's world

-- Stereotypes are being challenged and more diverse representation of women is more evident
+- Gender stereotypes are being challenged and diverse representation of women is more evident

-- There is still a continuing need worldwide for more progressive mindsets and inclusive behaviours to be forged
+- There is still a continuing need worldwide for more progressive mindsets and inclusive behaviors to be forged

 - Collectively everyone everywhere can strive for women's equality and continue to make positive gains